jdhwpgmbca/pcapture/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+- The idea is to use the Wireshark dumpcap.exe program to capture packets into a temporary .pcapng file, then retrieve it at an arbitrary later time.
+- There are four commands: start, stop, read and delete.
+- The start command returns a token, which is then used as a header parameter for the other commands.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: